What lesson length is best?

 Is there a trial period?

 - An initial consultation is required for prospective students.
-There is a 6 week trial period to assess interests, attitude and performance.
-After this period, this is reviewed and a decision is made regarding lessons.
+There is a 6 week trial to assess interests, attitude and performance.
+After this trial, this is reviewed and a decision is made regarding lessons.
 Should successful completion, the registration process begins.

 What is the studio's availability with lessons?